 There are many services online that offer more detailed analysis but before you choose it is essential to ensure that you understand what you are looking at and how to use the data presented.

 The chart that you use will depend on the type and number of assets that you are trading in.
 It will also depend on your level of experience and your ability to read and analyse data.

-Brokers have their own form of charts on their trading platform that are clearly displayed when you click on to their trading platform.
-These vary greatly between brokers and whilst some are very basic others can be much more advanced.
-If you prefer to have a lot more data to analyse then you will need to choose your source of data very carefully.
+Brokers have their form of charts on their trading platform that is displayed when you click on to their trading platform.
+These vary significantly between brokers and while some are fundamental others can be much more advanced.
+If you prefer to have a lot more data to analyse, then you will need to choose your source of data very carefully.

 Sometimes they can be very basic so for those that prefer more information you can use chart sites with more advanced formulas.
 Avoid the temptation to rush in and get caught up in the buzz of your first trade.
 Take some time, analyse the various information that is available to you, have a look at the various data of the assets that you think you might choose and start to become familiar with the trends of each.

-First of all you choose your asset; usually in a search box above the chart.
-Next you pick your time frame; this is normally in the form of a drop down menu next to the asset search box.
-If you want to compare the performance of two different assets then you can choose to use the comparison tool.
+First of all, you choose your asset; usually in a search box above the chart.
+Next, you pick your time frame; this is generally in the form of a drop-down menu next to the asset search box.
+If you want to compare the performance of two different assets, then you can choose to use the comparison tool.

-To alter the term you can usually zoom in and out to check the performance over a day, week, month, year etc. Now whilst this type of search functionality is offered by some brokers, for others it is a case of scrolling through and choosing your asset and then clicking to reveal a simple data display.
+To alter the term, you can usually zoom in and out to check the performance over a day, week, month, year etc. Now while this type of search functionality is offered by some brokers, for others, it is a case of scrolling through and choosing your asset and then clicking to reveal a simple data display.

 Many brokers offer a demo platform with virtual money, often they are free, sometimes though you need to have chosen your broker and deposited a minimum amount before you can use it.
-Finding a free demo platform is a good place to start.
+Finding a free demo platform is an excellent place to start.